maschhoff/unsplash-wallpaper/README.md

+# unsplashipy
+unsplashipy is based on unsplash-wallpaper v1.2 and has added features for configuration and auto installtion to autostart. it comes with a nice gui and is very easy to use.

+# run

-# unsplash-wallpaper v1.2
+# configure
-One of my first python applications, which automatically downloads a wallpaper of unsplash.com to get yourself a nice looking desktop.
-Currently only working with Windows.
-Tested on Windows 10.

-As this is GitHub, feel free to fork and open a pull request for other platforms.

-## How to use
-Download the zip file [here](https://github.com/tobimori/unsplash-wallpaper/releases/) and extract it.
-Now simply execute the unsplash-wallpaper.exe file found in the releases tab of this repo.
-To get an automatic changing wallpaper, just add this file to autostart.
+for advanced configuration edit the config.json